10 Greatest Books on the Art of War

 Now it’s a lesson from history: DRIVE THE WAR TO THE WARMONGERS’ OWN LAND no matter how far it might be.

-Classic Chinese Widsom on Three Strategies
+Classic Chinese Wisdom on Three Strategies

 To ride a trend is the best strategy;